altocodenl/tagaway/readme.md

       - Each element within `body.pivs` is an object corresponding to a piv and contains these fields: `{date: INT, dateup: INT, id: STRING,  owner: STRING, name: STRING, dimh: INT, dimw: INT, tags: [STRING, ...], deg: INT|UNDEFINED, vid: UNDEFINED|'pending'|'error'|true}`.
       - `body.total` contains the number of total pivs matched by the query (notice it can be larger than the amount of pivs in `body.pivs`).
       - `body.tags` is an object where every key is one of the tags relevant to the current query - if any of these tags is added to the tags sent on the request body, the result of the query will be non-empty.
 The values for each key indicate how many pivs within the query have that tag.
 The two exceptions are `a::` and `untagged`, which indicate the *total* amount of all and untagged pivs, irrespective of the query.
-      - `body.refreshQuery`, if set, indicates that there's either an upload ongoing or a geotagging process ongoing (or both), in which case it makes sense to repeat the query after a short amount of time to update the results.
+      - `body.refreshQuery`, if set, indicates that there's either an upload ongoing or a geotagging process ongoing or a video conversion to mp4 for one of the requested pivs (or multiple of them at the same time), in which case it makes sense to repeat the query after a short amount of time to update the results.
    - If `body.idsOnly` is present, only a list of ids will be returned.
 When this parameter is enabled, `body.from`, `body.to` and `body.sort` will be ignored; in other words, an array with all the ids matching the query will be returned.
 This enables the "select all" functionality.

 - `POST /share`